reviewdog/reviewdog/README.md

 *Caution*

-As described above, github-pr-check reporter with Option 2 is depending on reviewdog GitHub App server.
+As described above, github-pr-check reporter with Option 2 depends on reviewdog GitHub App server.
 The server is running with haya14busa's pocket money for now and I may break things, so I cannot ensure that the server is running 24h and 365 days.